-- Whether there is an immediate risk to child(ren). - If a referral needs to be made to the police and/or children's social care. - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed). - What further information is required to decide the most appropriate response? - Whether the image(s) has been shared widely and via what services and/or platforms. (this may be unknown). - Whether immediate action should be taken to delete or remove images or videos from devices or online services. - Any relevant facts about the children involved which would influence a risk assessment. - If there is a need to contact another school, college, setting or individual. - Whether to contact parents or carers of the children involved.
+- Whether there is an immediate risk to child(ren). - If a referral needs to be made to the police and/or Sefton Children's Help and Advice Team (CHAT). - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed).

+- What further information is required to decide the most appropriate response? - Whether the image(s) has been shared widely and via what services and/or platforms. (this may be unknown). - Whether immediate action should be taken to delete or remove images or videos from devices or online services. - Any relevant facts about the children involved which would influence a risk assessment. - If there is a need to contact another school, college, setting or individual. - Whether to contact parents or carers of the children involved.
 In most cases we will contact parents/carers.

-The DSL will make an immediate referral to Police and/or Children's Social Care if:
+The DSL will make an immediate referral to Police and/or Sefton Children's Help and Advice Team (CHAT) (or relvant MASH team where the child is outside of Sefton) if: